Permanganate

-A permanganate (/p@r'maeNg@neit, p3r-/) is a chemical compound containing the manganate(VII) ion, MnO_{4}^{−}, the conjugate base of permanganic acid.
-Because the manganese atom is in the +7 oxidation state, the permanganate(VII) ion is a strong oxidizing agent.
-The ion is a transition metal oxo complex with tetrahedral geometry.
-Permanganate solutions are purple in color and are stable in neutral or slightly alkaline media.
-The exact chemical reaction is dependent upon the organic contaminants present and the oxidant utilized.
-For example, trichloroethane (C2H3Cl3) is oxidized by permanganate ions to form carbon dioxide (CO2), manganese dioxide (MnO2), hydrogen ions (H+), and chloride ions (Cl−).
+A permanganate (/p@r'maeNg@neit, p3r-/) is a chemical compound with the manganate(VII) ion, MnO_{4}^{−}, the conjugate base of permanganic acid.
+Because the manganese atom has a +7 oxidation state, the permanganate(VII) ion is a strong oxidising agent.
+The ion is a transition metal ion with a tetrahedral structure.
+Permanganate solutions are purple in colour and are stable in neutral or slightly alkaline media.